dora-metrics/pelorus/docs/Configuration.md

   namespace: pelorus
 data:
   PROVIDER: "github"     # jira  |  jira, github, servicenow
-  SERVER:                #       |  URL to the Jira or ServiceNowServer, can be overriden by env_from_secrets
+  SERVER:                #       |  URL to the Jira or ServiceNowServer, can be overridden by env_from_secrets
-  API_USER:                  #       |  Tracker Username, can be overriden by env_from_secrets
+  API_USER:                  #       |  Tracker Username, can be overridden by env_from_secrets
-  TOKEN:                 #       |  User's API Token, can be overriden by env_from_secrets
+  TOKEN:                 #       |  User's API Token, can be overridden by env_from_secrets
   PROJECTS: "konveyor/todolist-mongo-go,konveyor/todolist-mariadb-go"
   APP_FIELD: "todolist"  #       |  This is optional for the Github failure exporter
 ```

-The `PROJECTS` key is comma deliniated and formated at "Github_organization/Github_repository"
+The `PROJECTS` key is comma delimited and formatted at "Github_organization/Github_repository"
 The `APP_FIELD` key may be used to associate the Github repository with a particular application

 Any Github issue must be labeled as a "bug".
 Any issue optionally can be labeled with a label associated